erbsland-dev/erbsland-unittest/doc/chapters/cmake-integration.rst

 Configuring the Root CMake File
 -------------------------------

-The root CMake file consolidates the tested application or library, its dependencies, the *Erbsland UnitTest* library, and the actual unittest into a single project.
+The root CMake file consolidates the tested application or library, its dependencies, the *Erbsland Unit Test* framework, and the actual unittest into a single project.

 .. code-block:: cmake

-    cmake_minimum_required(VERSION 3.20)
+    cmake_minimum_required(VERSION 3.23)
     project(ExampleUnitTest)
     add_subdirectory(erbsland-unittest)
     add_subdirectory(example-lib)
     add_subdirectory(unittest)
+    enable_testing()
+    add_test(
+            NAME unittest
+            COMMAND $<TARGET_FILE:unittest> --no-color
+    )

 In this root CMake file, simply include the configurations from the subdirectories of all necessary components.
 The order in which you add them is crucial.
-First, add the Erbsland UnitTest library, followed by the dependencies for the application or library you're testing, then your application or library itself, and finally, your unit test project.
+First, add the Erbsland Unit Test library, followed by the dependencies for the application or library you're testing, then your application or library itself, and finally, your unit test project.

+At the end of the root CMake file, CTest integration is activated by defining a test with the name `unittest`.
+This test refers to the `unittest` executable defined in the unit test subproject.
+By enabling CTest this way, you can conveniently run your tests using the `ctest` command from the build directory, ensuring seamless integration into continuous integration pipelines and local development workflows.

 Configuring the Unit Test Project
 ---------------------------------